sdbip/Segerfeldt.EventStore/MySQL/Segerfeldt.EventStore.Source.MySQL/README.md

 "position" BIGINT
 ```

-The events table is the main storage space for entity state.
-The `entity_id` column must match the `id` column for a row in the `entities` table.
+The `Events` table is the main storage space for entity state.
+The `entity_id` column must match the `id` column for a row in the `Entities` table.
 This is the entity that changed with this event.

 The `name` and `details` (JSON) columns define what changed for the entity.
 The `ordinal` column orders events per entity.
 The `position` column orders events globally and is mostly used for projections.